 Sustainable Food Choices: What Drives People’s Decisions?

-You are currently viewing Sustainable Food Choices: What Drives People’s Decisions?
+Artistic representation for Sustainable Food Choices: What Drives People's Decisions?

 Research suggests that people’s choices about what they eat are driven more by their personal values than by environmental and health facts.